ilanius/dynamicallySortedIfs/README.md

 After an initial round the code assess the frequency of input parts and then sorsts the clauses accordingly.

-Code is executed by
+Code is executed by writing
-node demo.js
+$ node demo.js